Visitors who do not have a campus card must stop at the Service Desk before using the library.

 Both the Folsom and Architecture Libraries are open to the general public.
 A Rensselaer ID card is required to open the front doors of the Folsom Library.
 Those without an ID card may request entry to the Library by pressing the intercom button located immediately outside the front doors and may be required to show a picture ID upon entry.

 Library computers are provided in support of Rensselaer's educational and research missions.
 The use of this equipment for other purposes is not permitted.
-All library users are expected to adhere to Rensselaer's policies on Electronic Citizenship .
+All library users are expected to adhere to Rensselaer's Cyber Citizenship Policy .
 Access to library computers by members of the Rensselaer community takes precedence over access by the general public.
 Library staff may require individuals not affiliated with Rensselaer Polytechnic Institute to substantiate an appropriate research purpose in order to use library computers, scanners, and copying equipment.

 - Individuals may be required to show or deposit an acceptable form of identification, such as an unexpired Rensselaer or other college ID, or an unexpired driver's license.